 The Vice-Chancellor will appoint a pool of senior academics who will be trained to consider appeals under this procedure.
 The Academic Registrar or nominee will appoint one senior academic from a different college to you to consider the appeal.
 In these cases the appeal form and evidence provided by you along with the information provided by the Chair of the Exam Board will be considered.

 There are three possible options available to the senior academic when considering the outcome of your appeal;

 - Refer the appeal to a reconvened Examining Board to review the original decision in light of the information presented;

 - In exceptional cases refer the appeal to an Appeal Board for consideration.
 In this case, a Student Advice adviser can help you decide how best to present your case and make verbal representations on your behalf.

 If your appeal is referred back to a re-convened Exam Board, Student Cases will communicate this decision to you and contact the Chair of the Exam Board.
 The Chair re-convenes the Exam Board to consider your case.
 A referral to a re-convened Exam Board does not automatically mean that the Exam Board is expected to change their mind in light of your appeal.
 Each appeal is considered on its individual circumstances and some students receive a change in decision but similarly others do not.

 Once the senior academic has made their decision you will be provided with a letter outlining; the reason for that decision; and the next part of the process.

-If you are unsure about the Appeals Procedure or would like any advice or guidance on the process, you should contact Student Advice where an adviser can help.
+If you would like help in respect of reviewing an appeal decision, or would like any advice or guidance on the process, you should contact Student Advice in the Students' Union.